Key takeaways:

 Qsymia may cause trouble thinking clearly or memory issues for some people.
 Rarely, it can also cause mood changes and suicidal thoughts.

-Qsymia can increase heart rate.
+Qsymia can increase your heart rate.
 Vision problems are also possible.
 It’s best to contact your care team or seek emergency care for any Qsymia side effects that feel serious or life-threatening.

 Qsymia is an FDA-approved weight-loss medication.
 It’s a combination of two medications: phentermine and topiramate.
+Because it contains two active ingredients, Qsymia can be more effective than some other options.
+But it also means there are side effects of each ingredient to watch for.

 Below is an overview of Qsymia side effects reported in clinical trials.
 Keep in mind that everyone responds differently to medication.
 So you may develop side effects that aren’t listed here.
-In that case, reach out to your medical team for guidance.
+In that case, reach out to your healthcare team for guidance.

-Common side effects:
+Common Qsymia side effects:

 Numbness and tingling